NikiDevelop/Big-Data-ETL/README.md

 ## Objetives

-• Analyze data.
+• Analyze data.<br>
-• Extracting data from websites.
+• Extracting data from websites.<br>
-• Understanding of results by analyzing data.
+• Understanding of results by analyzing data.<br>
 • Apply Big Data techniques to improve the company.